muskingum county K-12 student art exhibition

 Presented by the American association of university women

 This year, The Community Bank, the ZMA, and the city of Zanesville Mayor’s Office will honor student artistic achievement by awarding ten outstanding works of art from elementary, intermediate, middle school, and high school categories and one outstanding art educator the museum’s Avant-Garde Award.
-Students and art educators are encouraged to attend the awards ceremony to receive the awards presented by Zanesville Mayor Jeff Tilton, The Community Bank president Michael Steen, AAUW organizer Ruth Sharrer, and ZMA director Laine Snyder.
+Students and art educators are encouraged to attend the awards ceremony to receive the awards presented by Zanesville Mayor Jeff Tilton, ZMA director Laine Snyder, and The Community Bank president and CEO, Eric Holsky.

 Awards Presentation at 2 pm